willkoehler/docs/postgresql.md

     pg_ctl stop -D /usr/local/var/postgres

 Launch PostgreSQL at login.
-This starts up PostgreSQL using the database at `/usr/local/var/postgres` and stores the log file in that directory
+This starts up PostgreSQL using the database at `/usr/local/var/postgres` and stores the log file in that directory.

     ln -sfv /usr/local/opt/postgresql/*.plist ~/Library/LaunchAgents